JosieOnGit/Luniks/Geography/Cities per Nation.md

 Harbour city to the northwest of Thórirsant, allows for intercontinental connection and trade, most importantly with Zhuehai and Álusken.

 #### Kósfrii
 City most notable by its civil war after a fallen local government, lasting from 2166 to 2172.
-The end of this war is noted in the [Liétivus Pact](obsidian://open?vault=Luniks&file=Historic%20Events%2FLi%C3%A9tivus%20Pact%2C%20%20Mar%2030%202168) document.
+The end of this war is noted in the [[Liétivus Pact,  Mar 30 2168]] document.

 #### Kirwijets